advocations/skype/Skype/Trusted-Application-API/docs/NewConcepts.md

 The anonymous client issues a GET on the discovery link and an **[anonApplications](https://ucwa.skype.com/trustedapplicationapi/Resources/anonApplications.html)** resource is returned.
 This resource is the starting point for all anonymous clients scenarios.

-You can get the details of how an SA gets the  anonApplications resource from the API: [Discovery by chat client](./DiscoveryChatClient.md)
+You can get the details of how an SA gets the **[anonApplications](https://ucwa.skype.com/trustedapplicationapi/Resources/anonApplications.html)** resource from the API: [Anonymous Meeting Join](./AnonymousMeetingJoin.md)